Anita-084/manageiq/README.md

 U.S. export transactions by any federal agency of the U.S. government; or (c) for use in connection with the design, development or production of nuclear, chemical or biological weapons, or rocket systems, space launch vehicles, or sounding rockets, or unmanned air vehicle systems.
-You may not download ManageIQ software or technical information if you are located in one of these countries or otherwise subject to these restrictions.
-You may not provide ManageIQ software or technical information to individuals or entities located in one of these countries or otherwise subject to these restrictions.
-You are also responsible for compliance with foreign law requirements applicable to the import, export and use of ManageIQ software and technical information.
+You may not download MCM software or technical information if you are located in one of these countries or otherwise subject to these restrictions.
+You may not provide MCM software or technical information to individuals or entities located in one of these countries or otherwise subject to these restrictions.
+You are also responsible for compliance with foreign law requirements applicable to the import, export and use of MCM software and technical information.